Crossroads Recording Studio: Guidelines and Tips

-Mastering can be described as putting the "finish" on a recording.
-The final mix is smoothed by balancing the low, midrange, and high parts of its sound, making it ready for radio-play and pressing CDs.
+Mastering can be described as putting the "finish" on a recording by balancing the low, midrange, and high parts of its sound, making it ready for radio-play and mass production.
 When producing an album, mastering also allows the songs to be placed in a specified order and balances the volumes of each song to make sure the listener of the final product does not have to turn the volume up and down while listening.

 Once your project is mastered you may want to have your cd mass-produced.
 If you are releasing a CD this means that besides duplicating you need to think about printing an album cover, CD inserts, CD cases and possibly shrink wrapping.

 The recording studio will not be providing mass duplication and graphics services.
 Students and faculty doing projects at the studio will be responsible for their own album art and also for mass duplication.
 The recording studio will provide a master copy that you can take to a duplication company for mass production.

 After we are done with your project YOU WILL BE RESPONSIBLE FOR KEEPING A COPY OF YOUR MASTER FILE.
 If you lose this master and you might want to do more work on the project at a later time, or if you want to make copies of your cd later, you will be out of luck!
 All the work we did in the studio will be lost.
 I would suggest that you make several copies of your master files and keep them in a safe place.
 The engineer will provide you with 2 master files.
 One will be the 2-track Master that you use for mass duplication or to make copies, the other will be a multi-track master that contains all the audio files and session data on DVD(s).